nextcloud/documentation/developer_manual/app_development/info.rst

     * required
     * can occur multiple times with different authors
     * can contain a **mail** attribute which must be an email
-    * can contain a **homepage** which must be an URL
+    * can contain a **homepage** which must be a URL
     * will not (yet) be rendered on the App Store
     * will be provided through the REST API documentation/user
     * optional
-    * must contain an URL to the user documentation
+    * must contain a URL to the user documentation
     * will be rendered on the app detail page documentation/admin
     * optional
-    * must contain an URL to the admin documentation
+    * must contain a URL to the admin documentation
     * will be rendered on the app detail page documentation/developer
     * optional
-    * must contain an URL to the developer documentation
+    * must contain a URL to the developer documentation
     * will be rendered on the app detail page category
     * optional